Credible student loan refinancing review

 - Loss of federal benefits.
 Federal loans carry certain benefits.
 Some of those benefits, like income-based repayment plans, won’t transfer if you refinance privately.
 While some lenders may offer similar benefits like unemployment protection, it’s not a guarantee.
 You may want to check with any potential providers before you accept an offer.

 - Middle man.
 Sometimes less is more.
 Dealing with an intermediary to get a problem fixed can be frustrating and time-consuming, no matter how good the service is.

 - Prequalification does not mean guarantee.
-Prequalifying for a loan doesn’t necessarily mean that your application will be accepted.
-When you’re looking over the initial offers presented by Credible, it’s important to keep in mind that you may need to have a backup or two ready.
+If you have a change of circumstances that impacts your credit profile between the time you checked your rates and apply for the loan, you may not get approved.
+When you’re looking over the initial offers presented by Credible, keep in mind you may need to have a backup or two ready.